japila-books/apache-spark-internals/docs/scheduler/DAGScheduler.md

 handleGetTaskResult...FIXME

-handleGetTaskResult is used when DAGSchedulerEventProcessLoop is requested to handle a xref:scheduler:DAGSchedulerEvent.adoc#GettingResultEvent[GettingResultEvent] event.
+handleGetTaskResult is used when DAGSchedulerEventProcessLoop is requested to handle a scheduler:DAGSchedulerEvent.md#GettingResultEvent[GettingResultEvent] event.

 === [[handleJobCancellation]] JobCancelled Event Handler